When Collaborative Filtering is not Collaborative: Unfairness of PCA for Recommendations: Experiments

-In aggregate across all users in the LastFM and Movielens datasets, \algname{} improves item-level classification performance compared to vanilla PCA at all rank budget values, as shown in Figure \ref{fig:agg_auc}.
-In the figure, the y-axis is the average value of our Item AUC-ROC metric across all items.
-The curves for all algorithms decrease for large values of $r$ because our evaluation metric zeros out the diagonal, and for large values of $r$ collaborative filtering is not needed as $P$ approaches the identity matrix.
-The performance improvement is most noticeable for LastFM, where \algname{} also dominates the column normalization baseline, especially for $r \in [50, 250]$.
-For Movielens, normalizing the columns performs comparably with our algorithm.
+\cref{fig:insample} shows that \algname{} increases item collaboration according to our in-sample AUC and Precision@$k$ metrics.
+For both metrics, we present the average collaboration values (y-axis) across all items (``Overall'') as well as the average values for the low-popularity items (``Low'').
+The curves for all algorithms decrease for large values of $r$ because our evaluation metric zeros out the diagonal, and for large values of $r$ collaborative filtering is not needed as $P$ approaches $I$.
+Thus, the collaborative value of $P'$ is most relevant in the low-rank regime.